The undubbed masters on 'Our Memories Of Elvis'

 overdubbed masters.
 By eliminating the right channel

-and the '70's Box' I was able to get the exact
+on the same tracks on Love Letters, Elvis Country and the 70s Box I was able to get the exact

 same results.
 This is possible because backing